-The individual insurance market continues to grow modestly even with the challenge of the persistent low long-term interest rate environment that followed the financial crisis.
-Empire Life has decreased its emphasis on long-term life insurance products in favor of shorter term products, such as 10 year renewable term life insurance.
+The individual insurance market continues to grow modestly even with the challenge of the persistent low long-term interest rate environment that followed the financial crisis and has remained low in the current COVID-19 pandemic.
+Empire Life has decreased its emphasis on long-term life insurance products in favor of shorter-term products, such as 10-year renewable term life insurance.
 Long-term interest rates, product mix and product pricing are expected to continue to be challenges for Empire Life's Individual Insurance product line.
-The segregated fund product line saw a decline in net sales while experience positive market returns in 2019; fees will likely be impacted by competition going forward.
-Empire Life will continue to develop low cost efficient products delivered digitally to satisfy consumer needs.
-Within the employee benefits product line, although highly concentrated Empire Life will continue to penetrate its niche market to grow the business.
+The segregated fund product line saw a decline in net sales while experiencing uneven market returns in 2020; fees will likely be impacted by competition going forward.
+Empire Life will continue to develop low-cost efficient products delivered digitally to satisfy consumer needs.
+Within the employee benefits product line, although highly concentrated, Empire Life will continue to penetrate its niche market to grow the business.
+Across all business lines, Empire Life is focused on growth and diversification of distribution as well digital enablement and adoption, all while maintaining personalized service.

-As noted under the Regulatory Capital section, OSFI implemented its Life Insurance Capital Adequacy Test (LICAT) Guidelines on January 1, 2018.
-This new Guideline established a new risk based regulatory capital framework for life insurance companies and replaced the previous MCCSR Guideline.
+As noted under the Regulatory Capital section, OSFI implemented its LICAT Guidelines on January 1, 2018.
+This Guideline established a new risk-based regulatory capital framework for life insurance companies and replaced the previous Minimum Continuing Capital and Surplus Requirements Guideline.
 LICAT is intended to improve the quality of capital available and provide a better alignment of risk measures with the long-term economics of the insurance business.
-This new Guideline was developed in consultation with the Life Insurance Industry and OSFI.
+This Guideline was developed in consultation with the life insurance industry and OSFI.
 OSFI is also reviewing the overall approach for determining capital requirements for segregated fund guarantee risks.
 Changes to the capital required for products with guaranteed income may ultimately impact the industry's ability to offer these products at reasonable prices to the consumer.
-OSFI has indicated that the effective date for the Guideline for segregated fund guarantee will be implemented at the same time as IFRS 17.
+OSFI has indicated that the effective date for the Guideline for segregated fund guarantees will be implemented at the same time as IFRS 17.
 OSFI is continuing to review the application of Non-Viable Contingent Capital (NVCC) for life insurance companies.
 If NVCC applied, new preferred shares and subordinated debentures issued after the transition date would have to be compliant with the new regime to qualify as capital.

-The International Accounting Standards Board (IASB) issued IFRS 17, Accounting Standards for Insurance Contracts, in May 2017.
-IFRS 17 will include fundamental changes from the CALM method (equivalent to IFRS 4 Insurance Contracts) that Empire Life currently applies for the valuation of insurance contracts and revenue recognition.
+The International Accounting Standards Board (IASB) issued the final standard for IFRS 17 Insurance Contracts in June 2020.
+IFRS 17 includes fundamental changes from the CALM method (equivalent to IFRS 4 Insurance Contracts) that Empire Life currently applies for the valuation of insurance contracts and revenue recognition.
 The IASB has also granted a temporary exemption from the application of IFRS 9 Financial Instruments to allow insurance companies the ability to implement both IFRS 17 and IFRS 9 concurrently.
 IFRS 9 applies to the measurement of financial assets, the expected credit loss model and hedge accounting.
 For insurance contracts and financial instruments accounting, the goal is global consistency under IFRS as opposed to the differing approaches in each country that exist today.
 Preparing for the adoption of IFRS 17 and IFRS 9 is a significant initiative for Empire Life and for the industry.
-Empire Life is currently assessing the impact that IFRS 17 and IFRS 9 will have on Empire Life's consolidated financial statements as well as developing a plan to implement the changes required to be ready to report under the new standards when they take effect.
+Empire Life is currently assessing the impact that IFRS 17 and IFRS 9 will have on the Company's consolidated financial statements and has developed a plan to implement the changes required to be ready to report under the new standards when they take effect on January 1, 2023.